Parametric mode regression for bounded responses: Simulation study

-According to these figures, mode-based prediction intervals and mean-based prediction intervals achieve similar empirical coverage probabilities that become closer to the nominal coverage probability as $n$ increases.
-More importantly, the mode-based prediction interval tends to be narrower than the mean-based prediction interval.
-By construction, it is expected that $\mathcal{PI}_\theta(\bx, q)=\mathcal{PI}_\mu(\bx, q)$ when $q$ is not low since $\mathcal{PI}_\theta(\bx, q)$ with a moderate or high coverage probability is very likely to include the estimated mean.
+According to these figures, mode-based prediction intervals, mean-based prediction intervals, and media-based prediction intervals achieve similar empirical coverage probabilities that become closer to the nominal coverage probability as $n$ increases.
+More importantly, the mode-based prediction interval tends to be narrowest among the three, and the mean-based prediction interval is the widest.
+By construction, it is expected that $\mathcal{PI}_\theta(\bx, q)=\mathcal{PI}_\mu(\bx, q)=\mathcal{PI}_\nu(\bx, q)$ when $q$ is not low since $\mathcal{PI}_\theta(\bx, q)$ with a moderate or high coverage probability is very likely to include the estimated mean and the estimated median.
+Certainly, these prediction intervals are also expected to be more similar when the conditional distribution for the response is less skewed.